STEM4ukraine/STEM4ukraine-Saint-Javelin/README.md

 An ideal school STEM project demonstrating use of GPIO for detecting button presses with software debouncing, charlieplexxing of multiple LEDs and playing music on the Piezo speaker.

+The STEM4ukraine-Saint-Javelin-v1.ino firmware is written in the Arduino IDE and requires the Microcore attiny13 library, uses the 1.2MHz internal oscillator, with EEPROM retained and no bootloader.
+Feel free to modify it!

 Celebrate Saint Javelin while you play the Ukrainian national anthem on the built in speaker!

 The front of the PCB